-Unfortunately it is not uncommon for landlords to encounter problems with tenants who do not pay rent on time.
-To make matters worse, this type of tenant is often late with rent payment and often won’t pay until they have received multiple requests from the landlord or their managing agent.
+Unfortunately, it is not uncommon for landlords to encounter problems with commercial property tenants not paying rent on time.
+To make matters worse, this type of tenant often won’t pay until they have received multiple requests from the landlord or their managing agent.
 In my experience, no amount of pleading will convert a tenant who is a bad payer into a one that consistently pays on time.

-It is possible to get your tenant to consistently pay rent on time!
+How to get a commercial tenant to pay on time:

-It is possible to make sure that you get paid on time but only if you employ proven strategies.
-So if you’re sick of being used as your tenant’s overdraft account the suggestions set out below may help your tenant to understand that it is easier and cheaper to pay you on time, every time.
+It is possible to make sure that you get paid on time, but only if you employ proven strategies.
+So if you’re sick of your commercial property tenant not paying rent, the suggestions set out below may help your tenant to understand that it is easier and cheaper to pay you on time, every time.

 1. Have a good lease in place